EoinFitz03/Cpp_Project/README.md

 ## What Worked Well

 The step by step approach worked really well for me.
 Because I was only adding one thing at a time bugs were usually in whatever I had just written rather than buried somewhere across the whole codebase.
 Adding the PASS/FAIL tests mid-project was probably the best decision I made — when I refactored `findPath()` out of `printGrid()` I just ran the tests straight away and could see immediately that nothing had broken.
 That made me a lot more confident about making changes later on.

-## Understanding Nodes Expanded
+### What the nodes expanded number taught me

+Tracking nodes expanded ended up being more useful than I expected.
-One thing that helped my understanding a lot was tracking nodes expanded throughout the project.
-When I ran the algorithm on Map2 (5×5) it expanded 15 nodes to find an 8-step path.
-On Map4 (15×30) it expanded just 44 nodes to find a 43-step path.
+On Map2 A* expanded 15 nodes to find an 8 step path.
+On Map4 it expanded 44 nodes to find a 43 step path.

-That ratio — almost 1:1 between steps and nodes expanded — shows the heuristic is doing its job.
-A* is barely wasting effort on dead ends because Manhattan distance is guiding it toward the goal efficiently.
-If I set h = 0 (turning it into Dijkstra's), the nodes expanded would increase significantly because the algorithm would have no directional bias.
-This comparison made the purpose of the heuristic concrete for me in a way that just reading about it did not.
+That nearly 1:1 ratio on the bigger map actually made the heuristic click for me in a way reading about it did not.
+A* is barely looking at anything that does not end up on the final path because Manhattan distance is pointing it in the right direction the whole time.
+If I had set h = 0 the nodes expanded would go way up because there would be no directional guidance at all.
+Seeing the actual numbers from my own code made that concrete.

 ## Limitations & Future Work

-## Current Limitations

-## Maps Are Hardcoded
+### Maps are hardcoded

-The maps are defined as std::vector<std::string> in Maps.cpp.
-To test a different layout the source code must be edited and recompiled.
-Loading maps from a .txt file at runtime would fix this and make the project far more flexible.
+The most obvious limitation is still that the maps are hardcoded in Maps.cpp.
+To test a different layout I have to edit the source and recompile which is annoying.
+Loading from a .txt file at runtime would fix this completely and is something I would add with more time.

-Only 4-Directional Movement
-The current implementation supports movement in four directions only — up, down, left, right.
-A* is equally suited to 8-direction movement (adding diagonals), but this would require a different heuristic.
-Manhattan distance is only admissible for 4-direction grids.
-For 8-direction movement, the correct heuristic is Chebyshev distance: cpph = max(abs(x - gx), abs(y - gy));
-Using Manhattan distance with diagonal movement would cause it to overestimate in some cases, breaking the admissibility guarantee and potentially producing suboptimal paths.
-Uniform Edge Costs
+### Only 4-direction movement

+The current version only supports up, down, left, right.
+Adding diagonals would not be too much extra code but it would require changing the heuristic.
+Manhattan distance only works for 4-direction movement because it matches the movement model exactly.
+If I added diagonals and kept Manhattan distance it would start overestimating in some cases which breaks the admissibility guarantee.

+The correct heuristic for 8-direction movement is Chebyshev distance:

+    h = max(abs(x - gx), abs(y - gy));

+So the heuristic change would need to go alongside the movement change, not separately.

+### Uniform edge costs

-Every move costs 1, which means A* behaves similarly to BFS with a heuristic.
-A* is specifically designed to handle weighted graphs — for example, a swamp tile ~ could cost 3 moves while a road . costs 1.
-Without weighted edges the algorithm's full potential is not demonstrated.
+Every move currently costs 1, which means A* ends up behaving a lot like BFS with a heuristic.
+A* is actually designed for weighted graphs where different tiles have different costs.
+For example a swamp tile could cost 3 moves and a road could cost 1.
+The path would then avoid swamp tiles when a longer but cheaper route exists, which is the kind of problem A* is really built for.
+Adding this would only need a small change in findPath():

-## Future Work
-The first thing I would add is weighted terrain — a ~ tile with a higher movement cost.
-This would require changing the neighbour cost from a fixed +1 to a lookup based on the tile type: cppint tileCost = (grid[ny][nx] == '~') ?
+    int tileCost = (grid[ny][nx] == '~') ?
 3 : 1;
     int newG = q.g + tileCost;

-This small change would make the path avoid swamp tiles when a longer but cheaper route exists, which is exactly the kind of problem A* is built to solve.
-After that, loading maps from a .txt file and adding 8-direction movement with Chebyshev distance would make the project significantly more complete.
+But I ran out of time to implement it properly.

 After that, loading maps from a `.txt` file would make the whole project a lot more flexible and would get rid of the need to recompile every time I want to try a different layout.